 Using Cloudflare Page Rule

-Inside the Page Rule panel, create a forwarding rule to tell Cloudflare to forward HTTP requests to HTTPS.
+In your Cloudflare dashboard, open the domain that you want to configure and look for the Redirect Rules section inside the Page Rules submenu.
+Then create a forwarding rule to tell Cloudflare to forward HTTP requests to HTTPS.

-For example, if your WordPress address is https://blog.runcloud.io, Create a rule for https://blog.runcloud.io/* and use the Forwarding URL setting with 301 redirect.
-And inside the setting use https://blog.runcloud.io/$1.
+For example, if your WordPress address is https://blog.runcloud.io, Create a rule for http://blog.runcloud.io/ and use the Full URL setting with 301 redirect.